JetBrains/amper/docs/Documentation.md

 - Scalar values (strings,  numbers etc.) are overridden.
 - Mappings and lists are appended.

-Settings and dependencies from the module.yaml file are applied last.
-Position of the `apply:` section doesn't matter, o module.yaml file always have precedence E.g.
+Settings and dependencies from the `module.yaml` file are applied last.
+The position of the `apply:` section doesn't matter, the `module.yaml` file content always has precedence E.g.

 common.module-template.yaml:
 ```yaml